 All entries are acknowledged.
 Whether you win an award or not, you will receive the judges' evaluations of your entry.
 Note: While we strive to provide three judge's evaluations to all entrants, we cannot guarantee that each entry will receive three evaluations.

-Winners in the local competition will be notified by email late February 2018.
-Award certificates will be presented at the chapter's Competition Awards Celebration (date to be announced) 2018.
+Winners in the local competition will be notified by email 15 April 2020.
+Award certificates will be presented at the chapter's Competition Awards Celebration mid to late April 2020.
 Winners who cannot attend the Awards Celebration will receive their certificates by mail.

 10 – How do I contact someone if I have other questions?